marty-suzuki/iOSDesignPatternSamples/README.md

-# iOSDesignPatternSamples (MVC)
+# iOSDesignPatternSamples (MVP)

-This is Github user search demo app that made with MVC design pattern.
+This is Github user search demo app that made with MVP design pattern.

 ## Application Structure